alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 ## Dot Product and Vector Alignment

-**If two vectors are in the same direction the dot product is positive and if they are in the opposite direction the dot product is negative.** This can be visualized geometrically putting in the value of the Cosine angle.
+**If two Vectors are in the same direction the dot product is positive and if they are in the opposite direction the dot product is negative.** This can be visualized geometrically putting in the value of the Cosine angle.

 So we could use the dot product as a way to find out if two vectors are aligned or not.

+## Dot Product and Splitting the hyper-plane

 Imagine we have a problem of  classifying if a leaf is healthy or not based on certain features of the leaf.
 For each leaf we have some feature vector set.